coldfeudal/vscode-labels-templates/README.md

 ![Old boring tabs](src/old-tabs.png)

 With [March 2024](https://code.visualstudio.com/updates/v1_88) update, VSCode introduced the [Custom labels for open editors](https://code.visualstudio.com/updates/v1_88#_custom-labels-for-open-editors) feature.
-This repo has a list a languages where this feature would be very beneficial.
+This repo has a list of languages where this feature would be very beneficial.

 ![New shiny tabs](src/new-tabs.png)